moabukar/DevOps-Tooling/Rayhan's.md

-# Rayhans must have apps for Macbook
+# A Battery health app for your Macbook

 ## AlDente
 ### Prevent your battery from being overcooked